jimsmart/peanut/README.md

 ## About

-When building an app or tool that needs to output data constisting of multiple different record types, perhaps with requirements that change over time (whether during development or after initial deployment), perhaps requiring multiple output formats (during development/testing, or as final output) — is where peanut might be 'the right tool for the job'.
+When building an app or tool that needs to output data consisting of multiple different record types to disk, perhaps with requirements that change over time (whether during development or after initial deployment), perhaps requiring multiple output formats (during development/testing, or as final output) — is where peanut might be 'the right tool for the job'.